launchdarkly/integration-framework/docs/capabilities.md

 To preview your integration's templates with sample data, run `npm run preview INTEGRATION_NAME`.

 Alternatively, to produce a sample `curl` command, run `npm run curl INTEGRATION_NAME`.
 This returns data with your integration's service as if it was sent by the audit log event hook capability.

+## Trigger (`trigger`)

+The Trigger capability is used to generate a unique webhook URL that your service can request to generate a user-defined flag change in LaunchDarkly.
+By default, the trigger URL contains a globally unique path parameter to provide security in the form of an [unguessable URL](https://www.schneier.com/blog/archives/2015/07/googles_unguess.html).
+However, if your service supports additional security settings such as shared secrets when firing webhooks, you can specify those with the optional `authentication` object.
+The required `documentation` field must be a link to documentation outlining how webhooks should be configured in your service.

 ## Reserved custom properties (`reservedCustomProperties`)